gcontarini/NewO-vault/README.md

 # New Order Voting Escrow (ve) Vault System

-The following contracts implement a ve-Token for the NewOrder.
+The code in this repository implements a Voting Escrow (ve) token for NewOrder.
 They were created to replace the old staking rewards contracts, currently being used by New Order to distribute rewards to their token holders in favor of a system that rewards conviction.